Jose Estella: Biography

-Jose Estella was born in Escolta, Manila in 1870 to Spaniard Don José María Agustín Ricardo Estella y Cazorla from Andalusia, Spain and Doña María del Socorro Josefa Antonia Barredo y González from Quiapo, Manila.
-He was baptized at the Binondo Church on May 2, 1870.
+Jose Estella was born in Escolta, Manila on 2 May 1870 to Spaniard Don José María Agustín Ricardo Estella y Cazorla from Andalusia, Spain and Doña María del Socorro Josefa Antonia Barredo y González from Quiapo, Manila.
+He was baptized at the Binondo Church.
 A virtuoso pianist by age 10, he had performed before King Alfonso XII of Spain and entered the Royal Conservatory of Brussels, Belgium.
 After studying and graduating from the Madrid Conservatory, he returned to the Philippines and pursued a career in music.
 In Manila and Cebu, he conducted several orchestras.
 In Manila, he had a teaching career as a piano instructor and spent his time studying history, visiting different Filipino provinces and exploring the local folk music.
 In Cebu, he was director of the Municipal Band where he started to gain recognition.
-Estella also became a director of the Rizal Orchestra, founded in 1898.
+Estella also became the first director of the Rizal Orchestra, founded by Martin Ocampo in 1898.

+Philippine Revolution

+He received patronage from Francisco Roxas, one of the wealthiest men in the Philippines and would frequently provide music at Roxas' social events.
+In January 1897, Roxas was executed by Spanish authorities.
+On the night of his patron's arrest, Estella accompanied him in the carriage which brought him to prison.
+The arrest occurred following Jose Rizal's martyrdom in December 1896.

+American occupation

-He was one of the Filipino composers inspired from the songs published by the Tin Pan Alley.
+Estella was one of the Filipino composers inspired from the songs published by the Tin Pan Alley.
 During the American occupation, he made his ragtime and dance compositions such as the California March (1899), Germinales (1908), Manila Carnival Rag (1914), and the Visayan Moon (1922).
+He was also the first Filipino to compose a complete symphonic poem, Mi Ultimo Adios.
+According to music historian Antonio J. Molina, Estella wrote a violin concerto but was not performed publicly.

 Estella became involved with a plagiarism case in 1939 with Francisco Santiago over which he complains that Santiago copied his Campanadas de Gloria.
 In the end of the investigation, it was revealed that they both get inspiration from the same folk song named "Leron Leron Sinta".
+The controversy between the two composers became a sensation throughout the Philippines.

 Death

 He died on 6 April 1943 in Manila, and throughout his lifetime, he composed more than 100 waltzes hence he is given the title, "the Philippine Waltz King".
-In terms of his personal life, he was married to Doña Matilde Tronqued and had three sons: Jose Blas, Antonio, And Ramon Estella.
+In terms of his personal life, he was married to Doña Matilde Tronqued and had three sons: Jose Blas, Antonio, and Ramon Estella.
 His son, Ramon Estella, was a film director.